 The parties acknowledge that all matters discussed during the negotiation of this Agreement have been dealt with, and where intentionally deleted, the savings clause does not apply.

 42.0 TERM OF DOCUMENT

-This agreement shall be deemed to have come into force on 4 July 2022 and will expire on 30 June 2024
+This agreement shall be deemed to have come into force on the date of ratification and will expire on 30 June 2026.

 Signed this